 A Light vehicle is a vehicle with a Gross Vehicle Mass (GVM) up to 4500 kg and below.

 We can provide approval certificates for vans, light buses, and light commercial vehicles.
 We don’t provide services for cars or hotrods.
-Commercial Vehicle Compliance as licensed to provide VASS certificates in Victoria, Blue Plates for TMR in Queensland (limited codes) and VSCCS certificates in New South Wales (limited codes).
-As part of the mutually recognized scheme a VASS certificate can be accepted in most States of Australia.
+Commercial Vehicle Compliance is licensed to provide VASS certificates in Victoria, Blue Plates for TMR in Queensland (limited codes) and VSCCS certificates in New South Wales (limited codes).
+As part of the mutually recognized scheme, a VASS certificate can be accepted in most States of Australia.

 Clarification on Registration Requirements for New Light Vehicles Modified Before Initial Registration

 A new light vehicle that is manufactured as a ‘cab chassis’ can only be registered after it has had a tray or other body fitted to it, i.e. a vehicle cannot be registered as a ‘cab chassis’ body type.

 If a tray or body is fitted by the dealer and is within the manufacturer’s standard available range for that vehicle, then a VASS certificate is not required before the vehicle can be registered.
 If the vehicle is sent to a third party to have a body / tray fitted that is identical to the manufacturer’s standard available range for that vehicle, then a VASS certificate is not required before the vehicle can be registered.

 If a vehicle that is manufactured as a ‘utility’ or ‘dc ute’ body type has the tub or tray changed by the dealer to another type of tub or tray that is within the manufacturer’s standard available range for that vehicle, then a VASS certificate is not required before the vehicle can be registered.